sebastian-pietrykowski/secure-notes/README.md

 ## Security

-Before saving password are encrypted using 'Argon2' algorithm.
-When trying to authenticate is being compared with typed encrypted password.
+Before saving, passwords are encrypted using the 'Argon2' algorithm.
+When trying to authenticate, the typed password after encryption is compared with saved password.

-Secured notes are encrypted while creating and deprycted while receiving using 'AES/CBC/PKCS5Padding' algorithm.
+Secured notes are encrypted while creating and deprycted while receiving using the 'AES/CBC/PKCS5Padding' algorithm.

 ## Installation
 1. Clone the repository to your local machine using Git: